slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Life is a balancing act.

-The dose makes the poison: things in excess become their opposite.<br>
+The dose makes the poison: things in excess become their opposite.
 The hardest skill is knowing when to stop.

 > *'Do not go past the mark you aimed for; in victory, learn when to stop.' -- Robert Greene (47th law of power)*